What Is the Good Student Discount?

 • Form with a school administrator’s signature

-For homeschool students to qualify, they’ll need to provide recent PSAT, SAT, or ACT scores.
-The student will normally need to be in the top 20% of national scores to qualify.
+For homeschoolers to qualify, they’ll need to provide recent PSAT, SAT, or ACT scores.
+Students will normally need to be in the top 20% of national scores to qualify.

-Most companies offer car insurance discounts to families of students that do well academically.
-In fact, each of the nation’s top 10 insurers offer it.
-But not all of them do it the same way.
+Most companies offer car insurance perks to families of top performers in school.
+In fact, each of the nation’s top 10 insurers offer a good student discount.
+But each insurer has unique rules and rewards.
 Some companies will offer you more savings than others.
 Providers might have different requirements as well.

-Below is a list of each of the major insurers offering rewards for academic achievement.
+Below is a list of each of the major insurance companies offering a discount for academic achievement.

 GEICO